Return on Investment

 1) Be realistic about the time needed to achieve the desired return on investment – it can take several years to recover this, especially in the case of larger investments.

 2) Use this indicator only if you are fairly confident that the businesses will be willing and able to share with you the required data.
 This is possible only if:

 - the businesses do not try to hide the total amount of their sales (e.g. due to tax-related concerns, safety concerns, fear of losing your assistance if appearing too successful, etc.)

 - the businesses will have the capacity and motivation to keep reliable records of their sales and all the expenses related to these sales (you might need to provide additional support)

 In order to improve the likelihood of obtaining reliable data on investment and returns:

-- Make clear from the beginning of your relationship with the target businesses what data you need, and why you need it.
+- From the beginning of your relationship with the target businesses, make clear what data you need and why you need it.
 If relevant, include your data requirements in your contract or memorandum of understanding with the business.

 - Try to understand what data the supported businesses might be willing to share with you (e.g., by conducting an in-depth interview with a few business).
 For example, some businesses might share the number of goods sold (but not the total revenue).
 If you can make some assumptions about prices, however, you can estimate the revenue.